Floorp-Projects/Floorp/toolkit/components/telemetry/docs/collection/use-counters.rst

 Use counters are used to report Telemetry statistics on whether individual documents use a given WebIDL method or attribute (getters and setters are reported separately), CSS property and deprecated DOM operations.
+Custom use counters can also be defined to test frequency of things that don't fall into one of those categories.

 The API
 =======